 A student in grades 9-12 will be advanced a grade level based on the number of course credits earned.
-[Also see Grade Level Classification on page 48.]
+[Also see Grade Level Classification]

 Students will also have multiple opportunities to retake EOC assessments.
-[See Graduation on page 51 and Standardized Testing on page 81 for more information about EOC assessments.]
+[See Graduation and Standardized Testing for more information about EOC assessments.]